andyld97/SimpleJournal/README.md

 ## Info

 There are two versions of SimpleJournal due to compability issues, e.g. like supporting older versions of Windows.
 So we have the `normal version` which is running also on Windows 7 and the `store version`.
 If you want to download the non-store version [click here.](https://simplejournal.ca-soft.net/en/download)
 Due to store-restrictions both versions are different: The normal version supports more features than the other, so therefore there are different builds: `UWP` and `Normal`.
 As you might have noticed that SimpleJournal is written in `WPF` (`.NET 8`), the Store-Version is not a real UWP-App.
-It is converted with the `Desktop Brdige` (`MSIX Packaging Tool`)
+It is converted with the `Desktop Bridge` (`MSIX Packaging Tool`)

 ### Features & Version Matrix